http://www.washingtonpost.com/wp-dyn/content/article/2008/04/25/AR2008042502783.html

 After more than a decade of steep growth, home prices peaked last year and have been falling rapidly.
 Over 9 million mortgages are "under water," meaning that more is owed on them than the home is worth.
 As foreclosures mount, additional homes come on the market, intensifying downward pressure on prices.

-John McCain argued that "it is not the duty of government to bail out and reward those who act irresponsibly, whether they are big banks or small borrowers."
+Congress is debating loan guarantees that would help homeowners renegotiate mortgages in default.
+In his initial response to the proposed legislation, Sen. John McCain argued that "it is not the duty of government to bail out and reward those who act irresponsibly, whether they are big banks or small borrowers."

 Many share McCain's concern.
 But while Congress clearly should not rescue borrowers who lied about their incomes or tried to get rich by flipping condos, such borrowers were at most a minor factor in this crisis.
 Primary responsibility rests squarely on regulators who permitted the liberal credit terms that created the housing bubble.